Taghazout Morocco Travel Guide

 Further phrases for daily interactions.

-Crucial information for a comfortable stay.
+Crucial information for an enjoyable visit.

 Shops generally 9-10 AM to 1 PM, then 4 PM to 8 IN the evening.
 Eateries are open for lunch (12-3 PM) and dinner (7 PM onwards).